BhumiTechie/BhumiTechie/README.md

 ---

 ## 🌈 Quote to Live By:
 > *"Code is like humor.
-When you have to explain it, it’s bad."*
+When you have to explain it, it’s bad!!"*

 ---